prevwong/craft.js/packages/docs/docs/api/Node.md

     ["childCanvas", "Record<String, NodeId>", "A map of Canvas Nodes defined inside the User Component.
 Only applicable if the current Node's User Element is a Component which contains <Canvas /> inside its render"]
   ]],
   ["events", "Object", [
-    ["active", "boolean", "Is true if the user element is clicked"], ["hover", "boolean", "Is true if the user element is being hovered"], ["dragging", "boolean", "Is true if the user element is being dragged"], ]],
+    ["selected", "boolean", "Is true if the user element is clicked"], ["hovered", "boolean", "Is true if the user element is being hovered"], ["dragged", "boolean", "Is true if the user element is being dragged"], ]],
   ["dom", "HTMLElement", "The DOM of the current Node's User Element.
 For User Components, this is defined by the `connect` connector"], ["related", "Record<String, React.ElementType>", "A map of React Components that shares the current Node context"],